Meeting Mutual Fund Fair Value Requirements

 For equities, all services use a multi-factor model.
 The models include information such as the issue’s local closing price, relevant general and sector indices, currency fluctuations, depositary receipts, and futures, as applicable.
 The models generate an Evaluated Adjustment Factor for each security, which can be applied to the local closing price to adjust it for post-closing market movements.

-Utilizing that Evaluated Adjustment Factor, Fair Value Information Services can provide an evaluated price, which you’re able to consult as part of your fair value deliberations.
+Utilizing that Evaluated Adjustment Factor, Fair Value Information Services can provide an evaluated price, which you’re able to consider as part of your fair value deliberations.
 We also provide a confidence level for each security that is a measure of the probability of a relationship between a given equity security and the factors in the Fair Value Information Services models.
 It is intended to give a sense of the strength of this relationship for the applicable set of historical data used by the models.

 For equity futures and options, the Fair Value Information Services evaluated prices for the underlying equity securities are key inputs to the evaluation process.